 1917 follows the events of just one day but is packed with action and battle scenes that keep you on the edge of your seat.
 There’s palpable tension coupled with the fear of what lies ahead for the soldiers.
 Their path is faced with many hurdles and we get to follow them every step of the way with scenes shot in long sequences that keep us completely hooked.
 The film does not hold back on the carnage either.
 War always comes with casualties and the soldiers come across many dead bodies – belonging to both their own and the enemy – along the way.
 Navigating across these brutalities is hard but the soldiers who have been away from their families for three years know better than to dwell on the past and focus on saving the future.
 The film tugs at your nerves with its realistic portrayal of war and what it does to the minds and lives of the young men who are involved in it.

 There are some continuity errors or technical inaccuracies you might notice throughout the film.
 The girl and baby found hiding in the devastated French town look too neat for someone who is caught in the middle of a war.
 Even the wires by the German trenches should have been more rusted given that the war has been going on for three years.
 These little mistakes are easily caught but do not take away anything from your overall experience of the film.

-After watching 1917, it is apparent why this film is one of the biggest contenders for the Academy Award for Best Picture this year.
+After watching 1917, it is apparent why this film was one of the biggest contenders for the Academy Award for Best Picture.
 The movie provides an uncompromising look into the brutalities of war, delivering both a cinematic masterpiece and a poignant message about the perils of such violence.
-It is absolutely unmissable and best enjoyed on the IMAX screen.
+It is absolutely unmissable!